 At the end of the project, it’s time to wrap up and get stakeholder sign-offs with a project closure template.
 This report is the final sprint in the marathon of managing a successful project.
 Without this final push, all the hard work up to this point loses value.

 A project closure report includes documentation of everything needed to complete the project, as well as any outstanding items that have not been completed.
 This report should summarize objectives, criteria for completion, successes, failures and lessons learned.
-It should also provide information about time spent, budget, scope and scheduling.
+It should also provide information about time spent, budget, scope and schedule.

 A project closure report sometimes asks for abstract information.
 Listing all the major takeaways from a project sounds challenging, but this free project closure template makes it as simple as following a checklist.